berkaykocak-cloud/course-dbt/project-week-2.md

 **Question 3:** Explain the product mart models you added.
 Why did you organize the models in the way you did?

-**Answer 3:** I have added one intermediate and one fact layer in my mart_product folder.
-The intermediate model int_product_events some heavy calculations are made to count distinct events per product on a daily basis.
+**Answer 3:** I have added one intermediate and one fact layer in the intermediate and fact folders correspondingly.
+In the intermediate model int_product_events some heavy calculations are made to count distinct events per product on a daily basis.
 These events include page_views, add_to_carts, checkouts and package_shippeds.
-On the fact_product_events layer the events events from the intermediate layer have been enriched with data from other tables.
+On the fact_product_events layer the events from the intermediate layer have been enriched with data from other tables.
 The additional data includes product_name and product_price.

 ## PART 2.
 Tests